PRACTICAL TECHNICAL THEATRE IS PROUD TO ANNOUNCE THAT 2nd EDITION Audio for Theatre is available now! and Set Design is in production!

 In addition to updating sections of the original program, new sections will include When and How to Use Projections, 3-D Set Design Rendering, and an interview with a USA 829 Scenic Designer, featuring his plans and footage of the finished set of A Midsummer Night’s Dream at the Repertory Theatre of St. Louis.
 An expanded unit addresses Production Concept and the Design Process.
 Another new unit explores How to Design a Period Show, featuring footage of a play set in the 19th century that utilizes a Georama roll-drop.

-Anticipated Roll-Out Date, Winter, 2016 followed by Introduction to Technical Theatre, Lighting Design, and then the next 4 programs.
+Anticipated Roll-Out Date, Spring, 2017 followed by Introduction to Technical Theatre, Lighting Design, and then the next 3 programs.
 Check our website often for future roll-out dates!

 We're adding a 1-week unit on Theatre History that ties different historical periods to theatrical conventions of the times.
 This will also be a great jumping off point for more in-depth studies in Theatre History.